flora-comms/flora-docs/groupwork/minutes/november/29-FridayMeeting.md

 #### Display

+We've decided to do a scavenger hunt thing with a brochure map of the building.
+Send your name from every node and be entered into a raffle for something (leah's scandanavian bakery stuff?)

 #### Completion Audit

+Not due for a while

 #### User manual

+Draft underway

 #### Final presentation

+beta underway

 #### beta Testing

+Moved to in progress, starting today.
+Due date monday

 #### Formal Report beta

+Starting saturday.
+Moved to in progress. due date monday

 ### READY